 Who Wants to be Awesome? (like Who Wants to be a Millionaire)

-Divide your students into teams.
+Divide your students into up to three teams.
 Ask one question to a student from the first team.
-They can answer it or use one of their team’s ‘lifelines’.
-Lifelines may each only be used once by each team.
-When a question is answered correctly, that team earns one point and the next question goes to another student on that same team.
-Points are accumulated until an incorrect response is given.
-When this happens, the other team gets to begin answering questions in the same fashion.
-When the game ends, the team with the most points wins.
+They can answer it, pass play to the next team or use one of their team’s ‘rescues’.
+Each of the four Rescues may each only be used once by each team.
+When a question is answered correctly, that team moves one step forward and the next question goes to another student on that same team.
+Teams who pass don’t get penalized, but if the next team can answer the question correctly, they get to move two steps forward.
+When a team gives an incorrect response, they move one step back.
+Gameplay continues until one team reaches the last step or time runs out.
+For more detailed instructions and an interactive game board, get the Who Wants to Be Awesome Review Game.

 STEM Pictionary